dr-dzhevaga/mockingbird/README.md

 4. Navigate to [http://localhost:8080/hello-world](http://localhost:8080/hello-world) in a browser to get the stubbed response.

 # Settings #
-Settings is organized as a tree and can be loaded from YAML or JSON file (see [Command-line options](#command-line-options)).
+Settings is organized as a tree and can be loaded from a YAML or a JSON file.
+You can also specify file reload timeout in seconds (see [Command-line options](#command-line-options)).
 The settings root has a ```mapping``` child to define a request-response mapping and a ```parsing``` child to specify global parsing (see [Parsing](#parsing)):
 ```yaml
 mapping: []